 Mitigating BGP security risks for a European mobile operator

-One of Europe’s largest mobile network operators owns multiple Autonomous Systems (AS), each with operating units that cater to different customers.
-The operator was concerned about BGP security, since any site could announce a prefix belonging to another and divert customer traffic to the wrong site.
-This type of incident could be caused by two things:
+One of Europe’s largest mobile network operators owns multiple autonomous systems, each with operating units that cater to different customers.
+The operator was concerned about BGP security since any site could announce a prefix belonging to another and divert customer traffic to the wrong place.

 The security issues concerning BGP are well known and can’t be fixed, so the operator had to consider workarounds.
 Both route hijacking and unintentional leaks can result in serious consequences such as SLA penalties, damage to reputation, or even loss of business.